preespp/Pree-Boston-University-Projects/README.md

 # MyProject

-Connectfour_Console_Pree_S.py is the file for my project in ENGEK130 course at Boston University, Introduction to Programming and Data Science with Python for Engineers.
+This repository contains the code file for my project in class, improved version of my project and other sided project.

-  This project is about connectfour game played on console/Terminal without any GUI.
+- Boston University EK130 project: 2 versions of Connect Four game